Ensure your CV format is structured to best highlight your unique experience and life situation.

 As an electrician, you’ll work in a variety of settings.
 Whether you’re planning the layout of electrical systems in a commercial building or installing light fixtures in a customer’s home, you’ll need the right skills and training to complete the job safely, cost-effectively, and on time.

-Here are three tips on how to write an electrician CV that maximises your chances of securing a job (you’ll need to create a cover letter too, by the way):
+Here are three tips on how to write a CV that maximises your chances of securing a job (you’ll need to create a cover letter too, by the way):

 Your CV personal statement is your first opportunity to stand out from the crowd and sell yourself to potential employers.
 When you make a CV for an electrician position, here’s what to include in your personal statement: